Sifton Park Veterinary Clinic

 George came to Sifton Park Veterinary Clinic after a short stint at the city pound in 2012.
 Dr. Braze gave him a second chance at life after she heard he was going to be put down for urinary issues.
 After responding to medications and being placed on a special urinary diet, George has thrived and now lives at the clinic.

 Everyone who comes in knows and loves George and he has become our official greeter.
-George rarely leaves his post at the front desk where he can be found fast asleep on his cozy bed.
+George rarely leaves his post at the front desk where he can be found fast asleep on his cozy bed (unless he is begging for food).

 Nero - January 23, 2010 - August 6, 2021